11 min read 20.12.2021 743

 How to avoid paying credit card interest

-A credit card is a form of loan, and almost all loans have interest.
-It is possible to avoid paying credit card interest, but only under certain circumstances.
+A credit card is a form of loan, and almost all loans have an interest.
+It is possible to avoid paying credit card interest but only under certain circumstances.

 - Paying your bill in whole and on time.
 The easiest and most efficient approach to avoid incurring credit card interest is to make your monthly credit card payments on time so that no money transfers over into the following billing cycle.

 - Using a 0% interest introductory deal.
-A zero-interest credit card can assist you avoid paying interest on purchases and debt transfers for the duration of the promotional offer.
+A zero-interest credit card can assist you to avoid paying interest on purchases and debit transfers for the duration of the promotional offer.
 When the introductory 0% APR period expires, the card's normal APR kicks in.

 Rules to follow to avoid getting into debt with a credit card